Westchester Institute For Human Development

 How does Westchester Institute For Human Development spend its money?

 Westchester Institute For Human Development directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Westchester Institute For Human Development tax-deductible?